 What is a Thesis Proposal?

-A thesis proposal is a document that proposes a study thesis paper that is further to be written in future.
+A thesis proposal is a document that proposes a paper that is further to be written in future.
 A thesis proposal addresses a research problem.
 This identified problem is framed as a research question for which the thesis will offer an answer or solution to when completed.

 How to differentiate between a thesis and a thesis proposal?